 Why you should get the Chase Sapphire Reserve

 The Chase Sapphire Reserve is best for consumers who want to earn 3X points on all their travel purchases and not just ones that meet specific criteria.
 Since you get 50 percent more travel value when you use points to book through the Chase travel portal, this card is also valuable for anyone who wants some added flexibility in their travel plans.
 Remember that the Chase portal partners with Expedia.com, so you can use this portal to book travel with any provider that offers airfare, hotels, rental cars, experiences and more.

-And because you’ll earn 10X points on Lyft purchases (through March 2022), this card is also ideal for anyone who uses this rideshare company frequently and especially for long and expensive rides.
+And because you’ll earn 10X points on Lyft purchases (through March 2022), the card is also ideal for anyone who uses this rideshare company frequently and especially for long, expensive rides.

-New cardholder benefits as of January 2020 include a one-year Lyft Pink membership that includes priority airport pickup and 15 percent off Lyft rides, as well as a DashPass membership that includes free delivery on DoorDash purchases of $12 or more and up to $60 in credits toward DoorDash (through end of 2021).
+Plus, new cardholders will get a one-year Lyft Pink membership that includes priority airport pickup and 15 percent off Lyft rides, as well as a DashPass membership that includes free delivery on DoorDash purchases of $12 or more and up to $60 in credits toward DoorDash (until Dec.
+31, 2021).

 The Chase Sapphire Reserve lets you redeem points for travel through the Chase portal, and you’ll even get 50 percent more value out of your points when you do.
 Additional redemption options include gift cards, statement credits, merchandise from Apple.com or Amazon.com and experiences.

 You can also transfer Chase Ultimate Rewards points 1:1 to the following transfer partners: